 - You can choose to control and/or delete cookies from your hard drive.
 See the Cookie section above for more details.

-- When attending a sponsored session at an event you can inform a Forrester representative that you do not want your information shared with the event sponsor.
+- When attending a sponsored session at live event you can inform a Forrester representative that you do not want your information shared with the event sponsor.

 - There may be public areas of the Site that allow you to post or upload information.
 Any information you choose to upload or post can be viewed by all users.
 We discourage you from uploading any personal information in these areas of the Site.